Cooperative coloring of some graph families: Bipartite graphs and generalized theta graphs

-\textit{Proof of the lower bound on $m_{\mathcal{B}_k}(d)$.} For each $t\geq 1$, set $k=2t$ and we will construct a graph $G_t$ whose edges are colored with $\{1,\ldots,t\}$ by some function $\phi_t$ and whose each monochromatic subgraph is a bipartite graph with maximum degree at most $d$ where one of its parts has size at most $k$.
-We will translate the edge-colored graph $(G_t,\phi_t)$ into a graph family that proves our lower bound.
+For each $t \geq 1$, we construct a graph $G_t$ whose edges are colored with $\{1, 2, \ldots, t\}$ using some function $\phi_t$.
+In this graph, for each $i\in [t]$, every component of the monochromatic subgraph induced by the edges of color $i$ is a $K_{2,s}$ with $s\geq 2$, which is a generalized theta graph.
+We then translate the edge-colored graph $(G_t, \phi_t)$ into a graph family that demonstrates our lower bound.
+It is worth mentioning that the construction here uses ideas from \cite{B}.